skgag1216/Project-2/README.md

 The purpose of this project was to build a database that demonstrates insights within various restaurants across the US.
 The database is built on by ingesting, combining, and restructuring data from our main data source into one Postgresql database in order to gain valuable insights.

+### Questions Data Can Answer
+SQL functions can be used to create queries to join tables and answer questions, such as:
+1. How many Restaurants are around the USA?
+2. What are the Most Popular/Highly Rated Restaurants and menus?
+3. Is there any relationship between the price level and the popularity of a restaurant?
+4. Which menus are more expensive?
+5. Which menus are very common in the USA?
+6. Where are the highest-rated restaurands located?
+7. Is there a relationship between ratings and location?

 ### Contributors
 <b>Stefanie Gagnon</b>